Refinitiv/refinitiv-ui/documents/src/pages/build-app/framework-integration/react.md

 # React Guide

-@>This guideline uses create-react-app, React v17.0.2
+@>This guideline uses create-react-app, React v18.2.0

 ## Initialise your project

-To create a new app, you may choose one of the following methods:

-### npx
+Create new React application using the create-react-app command.

 ```sh
 npx create-react-app my-app